Brokenartyy/Sign-my-ata/README.md

 - Errors that appear out of nowhere

 Fixing one issue often creates three new ones.
-Very on brand with the project theme.
+Very on brand with the Olivia Rodrigo's song. (now playing url)
 ---

 ## 🛠 Tech Stack